dataflake/Products.LDAPUserFolder/docs/faq.rst

 LDAP as a source of Zope user records is an excellent choice in many cases, like...

-- You already have an existing LDAP setup that might store company employee data and you do not want to duplicate any data into a Zope user folder
+- You already have an existing LDAP setup that might store user data and you do not want to duplicate it into a Zope user folder
-- You want to make the same user database available to other applications like mail, address book clients, operating system authenticators (PAM-LDAP) or other network services that allow authentication against LDAP
+- You want to make the same user database available to other applications like mail, address book clients, operating system authenticators or other network services that allow authentication against LDAP
-- You have several Zope installations that need to share user records or a ZEO setup
+- You have several separate Zope installations that need to share user records
 - You want to be able to store more than just user name and password in your Zope user folder
 - You want to manipulate user data outside of Zope

-... the list continues.

 What should my directory tree or schema look like?